contentful/ui-extensions-sdk/doc/ui-extensions-sdk-frontend.md

 A list of all locales available in the current space.

-## `widget.window`
+## `extension.window`

-The window object provides methods to update the size of iframe the widget is contained in.
-This prevents scrollbars inside the widget.
+The window object provides methods to update the size of iframe the extension is contained in.
+This prevents scrollbars inside the extension.

-To prevent a flickering scrollbar during height updates, it is recommended to set the widget's `body` to `overflow: hidden;`.
+To prevent a flickering scrollbar during height updates, it is recommended to set the extension's `body` to `overflow: hidden;`.

 ##### `window.updateHeight()`
 Calculates the body’s `scrollHeight` and sets the containers height to